Must See Denver

 2250 15th St.

 Denver was founded at Confluence Park as a gold mining camp in 1858.
 Today, the river park is the heart of Denver's 850-mile bike trail network, and is surrounded by attractions.
-Gear up for the mountains at the REI Flagship Store; ride the Platte River Trolley to the Downtown Aquarium to see stingrays and sharks and The Children's Museum of Denver, with dozens of interactive "playscapes" for younger kids; eat and drink in the nearby neighborhoods of Riverfront, LoHi and Highlands; or scream your head off on a roller coaster or water slide at Elitch Gardens Theme and Water Park – Denver's downtown theme park.
+Ride the Platte River Trolley to the Downtown Aquarium to see stingrays and sharks and The Children's Museum of Denver, with dozens of interactive "playscapes" for younger kids; eat and drink in the nearby neighborhoods of Riverfront, LoHi and Highlands.

 City Park, Denver's largest park, has several lakes, spectacular mountain views, a public golf course, flower gardens and a hiking/jogging trail that is exactly one mile high.

 2001 Colorado Blvd.

 From stunning prehistoric fossils to an exploration of outer space, The Denver Museum of Nature & Science never fails to astound and amaze with realistic visions of the past, present and future.
 The Gates Planetarium is one of the most sophisticated planetariums in the country, giving visitors unparalleled insight into the workings of the cosmos, and the Phipps IMAX Theater features brilliantly filmed IMAX entertainment.
 The Museum also hosts blockbuster touring shows, including Maya: Hidden Worlds Revealed (through Aug.
 24, 2014).